bbrownekianda/docs/platform/form_designer2.md

 2. Once your form is created, you are ready to start adding elements to your form, see [Adding form elements](#Adding form elements).

-2. In addition there are a number of settings you can change, perform, see [Settings and Properties](#Settings and Properties).
+2. In addition there are a number of settings you can change, see [Settings and Properties](#Settings and Properties).